samuelstein/coding-starters/code-review-checklist.md

 # Short description

-_Describe what your feature does, why it does that, etc._
+_Describe what your feature is about.
+Sometimes it is helpful to give more context or why it is implemented in that way, etc._

 - Link: _link to ticket system which describes the user story_